ZeidChikha/-Project-1-Age--Calculator/README.md

 ​I am happy to share my new programming project: an integrated tool for calculating age and time with extreme precision.
 The program does not only calculate years; it was built to provide full temporal details from the moment of birth until the current moment.

  Modular Architecture: > This project integrates my Personal C++ Utility Library to enhance code readability, ensure high organization, and promote efficient code reusability.
-By isolating core logic into a standalone library, the main program remains clean and focused on its primary functionality.
+By isolating core logic into a standalone library, the main program remains clean and focused on its primary functionality (Project-2-Integrated-Library)

 ​✅ Program Features: